 Situation in India

-In India, the Central Bank is the Reserve Bank of India (RBI).
+The Central Bank is the Reserve Bank of India (RBI) in India.
 One should not get confused with the Central Bank of India (a much smaller institution that is into retail banking).
 The RBI was established on April 01, 1935, under the Reserve Bank of India Act.
-It is headed by the Governor and has a Board of Directors, which ensures its smooth running.
+It is headed by the Governor and has a Board of Directors, ensuring smooth running.

 Central Banks in Other Countries